EstebanRivera08/PyTasksManager/README.md

 # Simple package to manage your tasks

 This python package `PyTaskManager` contains the executable `pytasksmanager` to produce an easy and friendly command window app to store tasks informations.
-Made just to organize my thoughs during my PhD.

 ## Quickstart